VincentSheehan22/open-url/README.md

 # open-url
-`open-url` defines a Python script to open single URL or multiple URLs in the default browser, based on the `webbrowser` module from the Python Standard Library.
+`open-url` defines a Python script to open a single URL or multiple URLs in the default browser, based on the `webbrowser` module from the Python Standard Library.

 `open_url.py` defines two functions - `open_url()` and `open_url_list()`.
 * `open_url()` takes a single URL string as input and uses as input for `webbrowser.open()`, open as a new tab in the default browser.